-Here plaid pants are a big thing.
+In these styles, plaid pants are a big thing.
 Make sure the plaid pattern continues perfectly at the seams over the crotch.
 Otherwise you look like a clown.
 Also go for neutrals rather than the classic Rock’n Roll/Punk red and black.
 You want to be able to wear your wool pants to work, right? 😉

 Argyle socks are a classic in work and casual style too in neutral colors under neutral color wool pants in winter or in bright colors under jeans with a solid neutral or bright sweater and sneakers on the weekend, respectively.

-Bombshell and plaid
+Bombshell and Plaid

 A signature item in arty slick is the buttoned tailored plaid cape with pockets and collar.
 Go for brown with cream and black for ageless style.
 The plaid itself should look very wide with different widths from 2 to 8 inches (5 to 20 cm).

 The Posh Eclectic style is the trickiest of all how to wear plaid.
 To get this style right, you have to try out everything with everything.
 Then look for what looks the rightest way wrong.
 Think tartan and sequins, plaid button-down shirt with riding pants and wellies.
 You get the idea!